 Many, if not all of our faculty welcome having students working in their labs.
-Please browse the Faculty Web Pages for a description of current faculty research interests and projects in this department; this list is also available from the departmental office.
+Please browse the Faculty Web Pages for a description of current faculty research interests and projects in this department.
 Contact the professor and volunteer a couple hours a week of your time; you'll be surprised how often it turns into a paid position.

 In addition to the Honors Program offered by the University, the Department of Biological Sciences offers interested students the opportunity to participate in the Departmental Honors Program.
 For more information, consult the Undergraduate Guide for Biology Majors.

 Several Undergraduate Scholarships are available annually.
 Please check the Biology website each Spring for application information.
 Additionally, the Academic Investment in Math and Science program assists women students and students of color in the areas of mathematics, computer and natural sciences.
 The five-week summer program offers opportunites to improve leadership, professional and academic skills and offers competitive yearly, renewable scholarships.
 Work-study employment is also available with research and administrative positions.